orientechnologies/orientdb-docs/SQL-Update.md

 UPDATE ♯7:0 ADD out_Edge = ♯12:1 RETURN AFTER $current.outE("Edge")
 ```

-In case a single field is returned, the result is wrapped in a record storing value in "result" field (Just to avoid introducing new serialization – there is no primitive-values collection serialization in binary protocol).
-Additionally to that, useful fields like version and rid of original record is provided in corresponding fields.
+In case a single field is returned, the result is wrapped in a record storing value in the "result" field (Just to avoid introducing new serialization – there is no primitive-values collection serialization in binary protocol).
+Additionally to that, useful fields like version and rid of the original record are provided in corresponding fields.
 New syntax will allow optimizing client-server network traffic.

 To know more about the SQL syntax used in Orient, take a look at: [SQL-Query](SQL-Query.md).